Sant'Onofrio, Rome: History

 The monastery was built around 1439 on the site of a hermitage founded two decades earlier by Nicola da Forca Palena and is dedicated is to St Onuphrius, a 4th century Egyptian hermit.
 The attached cloister was added in the mid-15th century.

 The "Salita di Sant'Onofrio", a rather steep driveway to the monastery, was used as a location for the 1958 film Big Deal on Madonna Street.

-Cardinal Carlo Furno (†2015) was the most recent Cardinal-Priest.
+Cardinal Pierbattista Pizzaballa is the current Cardinal-Priest.

 Architecture

 Behind the Renaissance portico are three lunettes by Domenichino, painted in 1605, commemorating the hermits who lived here and depicting scenes from the life of St Jerome.
 The fountain in the center of the churchyard was assembled from salvage partly from the destroyed Piazza Giudia’s fountain.
 When the latter was re-created as the Fontana di Piazza della Cinque Scole, the one at the monastery was given modern bits to replace those taken back.
 The original tomb slab of the founder, Blessed Nicholas of Forca Palena, is on the wall to the right of the church entrance.